It all starts with a conversation!

 Each application is assessed using transparent evaluation criteria—scientific excellence, novelty, technical feasibility, and relevance are key factors.
 Projects that receive high scores are prioritized for support and assigned the appropriate CBCS resources.
 Lower-priority proposals may also be supported, depending on the availability of personnel and infrastructure.

-We understand that small molecule discovery can be a costly endeavor, and that academic funding is often limited—particularly when initiating new research directions.
+We understand that small-molecule discovery can be costly and that academic funding is often limited, particularly when initiating new research directions.
 That’s why CBCS is committed to making collaboration as accessible and cost-effective as possible.

 The financial model for CBCS collaborations varies depending on the scope and nature of the project.
-Whether the project is PRC-approved, small-scale, or full-cost, the majority of expenses related to personnel, infrastructure, instrumentation, and standard consumables are typically co-funded by CBCS within academic collaborations.
-All cost assessments are made transparently and in advance of project initiation.
+Whether the project is PRC-approved, small-scale, or full-cost, most expenses related to personnel, infrastructure, instrumentation, and standard consumables are typically co-funded by CBCS within academic collaborations.
+All cost assessments are made transparently and before project initiation.

 Since 2017, CBCS has partnered with AstraZeneca Open Innovation program to facilitate academic access to AstraZeneca’s unique annotated small molecule compound library.
 This collaboration enables researchers to explore novel biology using high-value chemical tools that are otherwise not publicly available.